davidverweij/nodejs-practice-api/README.md

 DELETE /group/{id}   # hard-delete a group by ID
 ```

-The `body` of the POST and PUT requests _for groups_ should formatted as follows:
+The `body` of the POST and PUT requests _for groups_ should be formatted as follows:

 ```js
 {